rkamradt/my-react-app/README.md

-# my-express-app
+# my-react-app
-A simple express API for a tutorial
+A simple react app for a tutorial